enquiries@bramleyengineering.co.uk

 a

-Our Guide to: LOLER Inspections | Regulations & Requirements
+Our Guide to: LOLER Regulations & Requirements

-by | Sep 9, 2023 | Guides, LOLER Inspection
+by | Sep 9, 2023 | LOLER Inspection, Guides

 What is a LOLER inspection?

-LOLER stands for Lifting Operations and Lifting Equipment Regulations.
-It’s a lifting equipment inspection with a detailed examination designed to highlight and monitor faults, breaks, wear and tear, and the general operational standard of equipment.
 The examination focuses on the strength, stability, installation, and positioning of the equipment.
 To be LOLER compliant, all lifting equipment and lifting accessories, should be fit for purpose and appropriately labelled with all damage and maintenance reports recorded.

 Each LOLER inspection must be carried out by a ‘competent person’ who’s fair, knowledgeable, and skilled in understanding and evaluating the equipment.
 This check helps identify dangers, report hazards, provoke repairs, and ultimately keep your employees and users safe.